 The culture theme re-emerged a number of times during the day – social media definitely isn’t culturally neutral and is much more personal that traditional marketing channels.
 While technology changes quickly, business culture moves at its own, slower, rate.

-Steve touched on a favourite SocialOptic theme – is work somewhere you go or something you do?
+Steve Lamb, from Microsoft touched on a favourite SocialOptic theme – is work somewhere you go or something you do?
 Milestone Planner let’s you share plans and objectives regardless of where you are or what time it is – the idea is to keep the focus on what you’re doing and need to do, rather than being limited by time and place.

 And we picked up a new Milestone Planner use for the day – it turns out to be handy for co-ordinating message timing across different social media channels and groups.
 Create a project, add the team members that might post, then create a work stream for each group or platfom: